Subscribe to our email newsletter

 With many public figures using Twitter, tweeting your MP is an easy and personal way to engage with your MP.
 When tweeting it’s best to:

 Very few people lobby their MP by phone but it can be a great way to get heard and initiate discussions.
 If you decide to call them, prepare in advance what you want to say and keep it concise to include, at most, your top concerns or issues.

-All MPs have constituency surgeries (usually on a Friday, although sometimes at weekends and evening slots), and you can phone or email their constituency office to arrange a suitable time and date to meet them.
+All MPs hold constituency surgeries, usually on a Friday.
+Though sometimes weekends and evening slots are available.
+You can phone or email your MPs office to arrange a date and time to meet them.